benregnier/speckle-mcp-gpt/README.md

 - `list_projects`: Lists all accessible Speckle projects
   - Parameters:
     - `limit` (optional): Maximum number of projects to retrieve (default: 20)
+    - `cursor` (optional): Pagination cursor returned from a previous request

 - `get_project_details`: Retrieves detailed information about a specific project
   - Parameters:
     - `project_id`: The ID of the Speckle project to retrieve
     - `limit` (optional): Maximum number of models to retrieve (default: 20)
+    - `cursor` (optional): Pagination cursor returned from a previous request

 - `search_projects`: Searches for projects by name or description
   - Parameters:
     - `query`: The search term to look for in project names and descriptions
+    - `cursor` (optional): Pagination cursor returned from a previous request

 ### Models